deadalusai/rust-for-csharp-developers/notes.md

 Each enum variant can optionally contain data.
 A value of a given enum type will be the size of the largest variant.

-We use the `match` statement to "unwrap" an enum.
-Like F#, the Rust compiler ensures that this statement is exhaustive - if you fail to specify a branch for an enum variant (or a catch-all branch) the compiler emits an error.
+We use the pattern matching statement to "unwrap" an enum.
+Like F#, Rust ensures that this statement is exhaustive - if you fail to specify a branch for an enum variant (or a catch-all branch) the compiler emits an error.